ferdinandvanwyk/transp_to_gs2/README.md

 -------

 * The sign of the flow shear may not be correct!
 This program simply outputs the gradient of the flow without changing sign.
 The real sign of the flow shear will depend on the sign convention used in the experiment. <Reference something here>
+* Use NetCDF since it seems to be the only thing that reads the TRANSP file.
+Could try SciPy NetCDF functions as documented here: http://docs.scipy.org/doc/scipy/reference/generated/scipy.io.netcdf.netcdf_file.html